airtai/nbdev-mkdocs/README.md

     ╭─ Commands ───────────────────────────────────────────────────────────────────╮
-    │ docs                   Prepares files in **mkdocs/docs** and then runs       │ │                        **mkdocs build** command on them                      │ │ docstring-gen          Add docstrings for classes and methods that don't     │ │                        have one using the 'docstring-gen' library.           │ │ generate-social-image  Generate a custom social share image                  │ │ new                    Creates files in **mkdocs** subdirectory needed for   │ │                        other **nbdev_mkdocs** subcommands                    │
+    │ docs                   Prepares files in **mkdocs/docs** and then runs       │ │                        **mkdocs build** command on them                      │ │ docstring              Command for adding docstrings to classes and methods  │ │                        that don't have one.                                  │
+    │ generate-social-image  Generate a custom social share image                  │ │ new                    Creates files in **mkdocs** subdirectory needed for   │ │                        other **nbdev_mkdocs** subcommands                    │